-3.5.13 Accomplish the requirements of 009-26 of 2.1 for deck covering removed or damaged as interference.
+3.5.13 Deck covering requirements for deck covering removed or damaged as interference must be in accordance with NAVSEA Standard Items (See Note 4.7).

 3.5.13.1 New material must be equal to existing in color and composition.